nithishak/novel-compound-analysis-using-chembl/README.md

 # Project name
 Systematic approach utilizing CHEMBL similarity search to find genes for possible protein targets of a novel compound.

+## Note:
+Please refer to individual directory READMEs for detailed information and instructions.
+Diagrams are included as well.

 ## Environment
 - OS: Ubuntu
 - Python : 2.X